-- Actionable Steps - The VPMP provides actionable guidance on what steps can be taken to proactively address risk and keep systems patched in a sustainable manner.
+- Time Savings - The VPMP provides actionable guidance on what steps can be taken to proactively address risk and keep systems patched in a sustainable manner.

 - Alignment With Leading Practices - The VPMP is written to support leading practices for patching, vulnerability scanning, penetration testing and vulnerability remediation.